ibidapo07/ibidapo07/README.md

 - 📫 How to reach me **fatogunibidapo@ymail.com**

-- ⚡ Fun fact **I'm interested in people, languages and cultures.
+- ⚡ Fun fact **I'm a people person, I'm interested in languages and cultures.
 I believe the planet is our baby and we have to take care of it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">